What Causes Red Moles on Your Skin

 - Add fresh vegetables to your diet: the antioxidant and nourishing power of raw vegetables are perfect to help you have a healthy body and help prevent the causes of red moles.
 Carrot or celery are perfect for eating raw and are delicious.

-- Protect yourself from the sun: even if it is not summer or you don't plan on sunbathing, it is important that your daily moisturizer also works as sunscreen or before applying your makeup, you should put on sunscreen to avoid the sun's negative impact on your skin.
+- Protect yourself from the sun: even if it is not summer or you don't plan on sunbathing, it is important that your daily moisturizer also doubles as sunscreen or before applying your makeup, put on sunscreen to avoid the sun's negative impact on your skin.
 Regardless of the causes of red moles, the sun may damage them like any other part of your skin.

 When to go to the doctor for a red mole on skin